robbert-vdh/yabridge/README.md

 environment variable so that yabridge is able to find the files in the directory you've extracted yabridge's files to.
-Yabridgectl will automatically check whether this is set up correctly when you run `yabridgectl sync`, and it will show a warning if it detects any issues.
+Yabridgectl will automatically check whether this is set up correctly when you run `yabridgectl sync`, and it will show a warning if it detects any issues. _If you do not see such a warning after running `yabridgectl sync`, then you can skip this section._

 To do this, you'll want to add yabridge's installation directory to your login shell's `PATH` environment variable.
 If you're unsure what your login shell is,